vidma/aac-speech-android/README.md

 DONATE TO HELP THIS IMPROVE
 -----------
-If you liked the application, you are very welcome to donate.
-That would allow me to add new features and improvements more quickly:
+If you liked the application, you may donate to allow me to add new features/improvements much more quickly:

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DY6954755BM48"><img src="https://www.paypalobjects.com/en_US/CH/i/btn/btn_donateCC_LG.gif" border="0" alt="Donate safely through PayPal"></a>